 In my clinical practice, I have spent the bulk of my career doing grief work.
 There is a saying amongst practitioners in the field that goes, ‘women grieve, men replace.’
 I do believe that is true for some men.
+Men and change simply just don’t get along sometimes.
 In my experience, women have more anticipatory grief than men do prior to a loss and aren’t nearly as shocked as their male counterparts when the loss actually occurs.
 My experience has also shown me that most men have an ability to compartmentalize things in their life better than most women.
 If something goes wrong, they can decide to focus on something else, whereas women seem to lack the ability to put it in a box and are more likely to be consumed with the problem until they can find a way to problem solve it or develop a method of coping with the issue.
 Scarlett O’Hara can say she will think about that tomorrow but most women have a hard time actually delaying their worries about a stressor.

 My ex-husband appeared shocked when he finally noticed the fact that I was unhappy in our marriage.
 I don’t know why.
 I had been telling him for years.